Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

   much the policy (process for deciding actions) is changing.
 The magnitude of this should decrease during a successful training session.

-* Value Estimate - The mean value estimate for all states visited by the agent.
+* Value Estimate - The mean value estimate for all states visited by the Agent.
   Should increase during a successful training session.

 * Value Loss - The mean loss of the value function update.
 Correlates to how well the model is able to predict the value of each state.
-This should increase while the agent is learning, and then decrease once the reward stabilizes.
+This should increase while the Agent is learning, and then decrease once the reward stabilizes.

 * _(Curiosity-Specific)_ Intrinsic Reward - This corresponds to the mean